-- Documentation for this text data item should include: - Date of test - Use either a slash (/) or hyphen (-) to separate month, day, and year. - o Test type - Test value (with range) - o Interpretation (elevated, borderline, or normal) - Enter the name of the test to identify the test. - Use standard medical abbreviations when possible.
-See Appendix I -Common Acceptable Symbols and Abbreviations. - Use phrases not complete sentences.
-Separate phrases using either periods (.) or semi-colons (;). - Avoid using only uppercase/capitals in text documentation. - Record T-and B-cell marker studies on leukemia's and lymphomas, but enter hematology reports for leukemia and myeloma under Pathology. - In leukemia cases where both bone marrow and chromosomes are analyzed, the bone marrow results take precedence in coding histologic type, unless more specific information is given in the cytogenetic report.
+- Text must support every lab result and/or tumor marker that is used to code data items on the abstract. - Record: - Lab results pertinent to primary site being reported - Pertinent labs prior to surgery or treatment - Pertinent labs post OP for certain primary sites - Date of test(s) in chronological order - Name of test - Where the exam was performed (if not at the reporting facility). - Test Results - o Normal test value/range and/or interpretation recorded in parenthesis. - If only the test result or interpretation is stated by the physician and there is no lab report in the chart, document results as per MD. - Record T-and B-cell marker studies on leukemia's and lymphomas, but enter hematology reports for leukemia and myeloma under Pathology. - In leukemia cases where both bone marrow and chromosomes are analyzed, the bone marrow results take precedence in coding histologic type, unless more specific information is given in the cytogenetic report.
 See Diagnostic Confirmation for additional information. - Subcategories of acute myeloid leukemia are described according to cytogenetic abnormalities.
 If these abnormalities are included in a laboratory report, they take precedence in coding histologic type. - Record chromosome study or cytogenetic and molecular biological data results here.
-Enter "none" if no pertinent laboratory tests were performed. - Use the term "none" if no laboratory tests were performed. - Enter text documentation that supports the following data items, when appropriate:
+Enter "none" if no pertinent laboratory tests were performed.